chocolatey/docs/input/en-us/central-management/setup/service.md

 > :choco-info: **NOTE**
 >
-> The connection string doesn't include credentials.
+> Note the connection string doesn't include credentials.
 That's because Windows Authentication for SQL Server uses the context of what is running it and why the service itself needs the right user/password.

 :::
 :::{.tab-pane .fade #scenario-two role=tabpanel aria-labelledby=scenario-two-tab}

-##### Active Directory Authentication to Remote SQL Server
+#### Active Directory Authentication to Remote SQL Server

 Split - you have set up the [database](xref:ccm-database) to use Windows Authentication (or Mixed Mode Authentication).
 You wish to use an Active Directory account to connect to an existing SQL instance.